ankaAR/bestiario5e/_creatures/neogi-hatchling.md

 ***Spider Climb.*** The hatchling can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.

-### Actions
+### Acciones

-***Bite.*** Melee Weapon Attack: +3 to hit, reach 5 ft., one target.
-Hit: 3 (1d4+1) piercing damage plus 7 (2d6) poison damage, and the target must succeed on a DC 10 Constitution saving throw or become poisoned for 1 minute.
+***Bite.*** Melee Weapon Attack: +3 al ataque, alcance 5 pies, un objetivo.
+Impacto: 3 (1d4+1) piercing damage plus 7 (2d6) poison damage, and the target must succeed on a DC 10 Constitution saving throw or become poisoned for 1 minute.
 A target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.